virtru/access-pdp/README.md

   - `make protogen-go` to (re)generate Go client and server code
   - `make protogen-python` to (re)generate Python client and server code
   - Currently only the gRPC Go server code is directly used by this repo, the others are there as an example.
+  - Currently we use [Buf CLI](https://buf.build/product/cli/) to lint/build/codegen from our gRPC protobuf definitions - the Buf config may be extended to generate gRPC clients and servers for any supported language.

 ## Design Details
 In this implementation, the Access PDP: